apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 (with custom packages and third-party dependencies)

 This guide describes the contract a runtime must satisfy.
-However all the Nuvolaris runtimes are implemented the [using the ActionLoop Proxy](#actions-actionloop.adoc).
+However all the OpenServerless runtimes are implemented the [using the ActionLoop Proxy](#actions-actionloop.adoc).
 This proxy is implemented in Go, already satifies the semantic of a runtime ands makes very easy to build a new runtime.
 You just need to provide "launcher code" in your favorite